DEAN: So…it’s a show?

 108. The Nanny and the Professor 4.10

 Reasoning: Paris begins dating Rory’s professor at Yale who is at least forty years older than Paris.
 Granted, he’s Michael York, so it’s kind of okay, but also no. I’m Team Rory on this conflict.
-It’s awkward and weird, especially since Paris was dating a really good guy up until this point.
+It’s weird, especially since Paris was dating a really good guy up until this point.
 This episode does have some merits.
 This marks the first episode where Lane begins working at Luke’s Diner and Michel shares a cute funny scene with Lorelai while watching Sookie’s son Davey.
 We also get to meet Jason’s bizarre dog, Cyrus and the hilarious members of the historical society getting a tour of the Gilmore’s house.

 Soundbite: Lorelai – I’m sorry, it’s just…now I know who Woody Allen’s next leading lady’s gonna be.

 107. Welcome to the Dollhouse 6.06

 Reasoning: I have a lot of mixed feelings about this episode.
 On the one hand, while a lot of season 6 blends together and is indistinguishable from each other, this episode clearly stands out with memorable story lines.
 However the main plot of this episode kills me.
 Taylor changes the street names back to their original names to represent historic Stars Hollow.
 It’s a cute idea, until Loreali gets stuck with ‘Sores and Boils Alley.’
 She throws many tantrums when she doesn’t get her way, but this one is completely justified.
 Taylor was being ridiculous.
 The huge redeeming quality of this episode is Richard finally realizing that Rory is in trouble.
 He sweetly returns Lorelai’s dollhouse to her after Emily threatens to throw it out and asks her what to do about Rory.
 These two have very few sweet moments and him returning her dollhouse is one of their best moments.